 The history of locs starts back at 2,500 BC.
 Can you believe it?
 It was first spotted on India’s Vedic sculptures.
 The word they used ‘jaTaa’ means twisted locs of hair.
 They were also spotted on Ancient Egyptian mummies.
 Some evidence of locs is also found in the Old Testament as well.

 The rest is history.
 Locs became a new obsession of many celebrities in the ’80s.
 Lenny Kravitz, Boy George, and Lauryn Hill are just some of the superstars that were rocking faux locs back then.

-From 2000 to nowadays, many celebs tried and worn locs or dreadlocks.
+From 2000 to nowadays, many celebrities have tried and worn locs or dreadlocks.
 It is now considered as a part of a personal style and a fashion statement.

 However, dreadlocks, faux locs, and all locs, in general, are still associated with Jamaica and reggae.
 Some thought it would become more common and Americanized, yet it still carries a cultural DNA that screams Rasta and Jamaica.